brather1ng/RePoE/README.md

 ## Files

 The `data` folder contains the generated data in Json format.
-Each file has a nicely formatted and a compact version.
-The formatted versions complement the descriptions in the `docs` folder.
+Each file has a formatted and a compact version.
+The formatted versions complement their descriptions in the `docs` folder.